-Battle between the placenta and uterus could help explain preeclampsiaOctober 11th, 2011 in Medical research /
+Battle between the placenta and uterus could help explain preeclampsiaOctober 11, 2011 in Medicine & Health / Medical research

 A battle that brews in the mother's womb between the father's biological goal to produce the biggest, healthiest baby possible vs. the mother's need to live through delivery might help explain preeclampsia, an often deadly disease of pregnancy.
 The fetus must be big enough to thrive, yet small enough to pass through the birth canal.
 In a new study, Yale researchers describe the mechanism that keeps these conflicting goals in balance.

 The findings are published in the October 11, 2011 online issue of Reproductive Sciences.

 The battle is waged between the mother's uterus and the baby's placenta, which is made up of cells called trophoblasts that are controlled by the father.
 In the study, led by Harvey J. Kliman, M.D., research scientist in the Department of Obstetrics, Gynecology & Reproductive Sciences at Yale School of Medicine, researchers observed how the placenta tricks the mother so she doesn't attack the trophoblasts that are trying to increase the flow of her blood into the placenta.
 If this placental deception doesn't work the mother may develop preeclampsia, a condition that results in high blood pressure and protein in the mother's urine.
 The only known cure for preeclampsia is delivery of the baby.

 The placenta's job is to get nutrients from the mother during pregnancy.
 Kliman explained that in a normal pregnancy, specialized invasive trophoblasts leave the placenta and invade the mother's tissues to attack and destroy the walls of her blood vessels.
 This allows the most blood possible to enter the placenta, resulting in a big baby.